DataBiosphere/terra-workspace-manager/azureDatabaseUtils/README.md

 # About
 This little utility is used to run database operations in an Azure landing zone where the database is only accessible to landing zone managed identities and only on the landing zone virtual network.
+See [AzureDatabaseUtilsRunner](../service/src/main/java/bio/terra/workspace/service/resource/controlled/cloud/azure/database/AzureDatabaseUtilsRunner.java) for the code that launches this utility.

 The utility is parameterized only by environment variables to make it easier to run from kubernetes without risk of command injection.

 This utility is designed to house multiple commands.
+Each command must be idempotent to allow for stairway retries.
 Which command is run is determined by the spring profile that is active.
 The commands are:
 * `CreateDatabase` - creates a database with a given name and grant access to a managed identity.
-Used in the [CreateAzureDatabaseStep](../service/src/main/java/bio/terra/workspace/service/resource/controlled/cloud/azure/database/CreateAzureDatabaseStep.java).
 Environment variables:
   * `spring_profiles_active` - must be set to `CreateDatabase`
   * `NEW_DB_NAME` - the name of the database to create
   * `NEW_DB_USER_NAME` - the name of the user to create (good idea to make this the same as the managed identity)
   * `NEW_DB_USER_OID` - the OID of the manged identity
 * `CreateDatabaseWithDbRole` - creates a database with a given name and grant access new role of the same name.
-Used in the [CreateAzureDatabaseStep](../service/src/main/java/bio/terra/workspace/service/resource/controlled/cloud/azure/database/CreateAzureDatabaseStep.java).
 Environment variables:
   * `spring_profiles_active` - must be set to `CreateDatabaseWithDbRole`
   * `NEW_DB_NAME` - the name of the database to create
+* `CreateNamespaceRole` - creates a namespace role with a given name and allows a managed identity to authenticate to that role.
+Environment variables:
+  * `spring_profiles_active` - must be set to `CreateNamespaceRole`
+  * `NAMESPACE_ROLE` - the name of the role to create
+  * `MANAGED_IDENTITY_OID` - the OID of the manged identity
+  * `DATABASE_NAMES` - a comma separated list of databases to grant access to
+* `DeleteNamespaceRole` - deletes a namespace role with a given name.
+Environment variables:
+  * `spring_profiles_active` - must be set to `DeleteNamespaceRole`
+  * `NAMESPACE_ROLE` - the name of the role to delete
+* `TestDatabaseConnect` - A command to be used in connected tests to verify database permissions.
+Environment variables:
+  * `spring_profiles_active` - must be set to `TestDatabaseConnect`
+  * `CONNECT_TO_DATABASE` - the name of the database to connect to
+  * `ADMIN_DB_USER_NAME` - the name of the user to connect as

 Common environment variables:
 * `DB_SERVER_NAME` - fully qualified name of the database server